stefoy/AriPlus/README.md

 | `$ConcurrencyLimit` | Integer | Specifies the concurrency limit for parallel command execution.
 Default value is `6`.                            |

 ---

+## Script Output/Reports
+When the script has completed, a zip file of the report will be saved in the folder **_AriPlusReports._**

+---

 ## ⚠️ Warning Messages

 - **Important:** Azure Resource Inventory will not upgrade the current version of the Powershell modules.